skinnytimmy/aws-security-labs-bkk/Module-1/Security-Fundamentals/lab_guide.md

 ![alt text](https://github.com/skinnytimmy/aws-security-labs-bkk/blob/master/Module-1/Security-Fundamentals/images/image9.png "Download Credentials")

-To add the user to the group, select ExampleUser then click on User Actions and select the Add User to Groups menu option:
+To add the user to the group, select **ExampleUser** then click on **User Actions** and select the "Add User to Groups" menu option:

 ![alt text](https://github.com/skinnytimmy/aws-security-labs-bkk/blob/master/Module-1/Security-Fundamentals/images/image10.png "Add User To Groups")

-Select the Power_Users group the click Add to Groups:
+Select the **Power_Users** group the click "Add to Groups":

 ![alt text](https://github.com/skinnytimmy/aws-security-labs-bkk/blob/master/Module-1/Security-Fundamentals/images/image11.png "Add Power_Users Group To Groups")

-Your new user and group have now been created, and your user is a member of your group.
+Your new user and group have now been created, and your user is now a member of your group.

 # Managing IAM User Permissions and Credentials